Anass2002/cyber-sec-adv-opdr-3/README.md

-# cyber-sec-adv-opdr-3 of Samrat
+# cyber-sec-adv-opdr-3 of Samrat & Anass & Zakaria

-## Make .env file in api/ and spa/ to configure
+## Make .env file in api/ and spa/ and subnet in docker compose file to configure

-Make sure to adjust the policy too in opa/policies/auth.rego with corresponding variables.
+Make sure to adjust the policy too in `opa/policies/auth.rego` with corresponding variables.

 ## NPM installing

-Go to dir api/ and run npm install and do the same in dir spa/
+Go to dir `api/` and run `npm install` and do the same in dir `spa/`

-## SPA Build
+## SPA (React) Build

-Go to dir spa/ and run: npm run build
+Go to dir `spa/` and run: `npm run build`

 ## Run docker compose

-run in root dir: docker compose up --build (optional: -d)
+Run in root dir: `docker compose up --build` (optional: -d)